Gem Cutting Styles - Definitions

 Native-cut gems are usually cut with jamb-peg machines (see Fig. 2-15).
 The rotating lap (C) provides the grinding and polishing surface.
 The wooden "dop" stick (D) to which the rough gem is cemented, holds the gem in position as flat facets are placed.
 The angle of each facet is controlled by placing the dop stick in a particular hole (E), but the faceter controls how much is cut away by the amount of pressure and time the gem stays in contact with the lap.
 The radial placement of the facets around the gem is done by lifting the dop away from the machine, slightly rotating and reinserting the dop in the same hole (for a certain row of facets) as each different facet is placed.
 This is doubly difficult since facets are first placed with a coarser grit on the lap, and then the process is repeated by polishing each facet on a polishing lap.
 There are many gems produced this way (see Fig. 2-16).
 Note that the outlines are often asymmetrical and facets are not well placed.
-Typically the crowns are cut more carefully with facets meeting fairly well, while the pavilions have extra facets, uneven rows, poor meeting of facets, and off-center culets.
+Typically the crowns are cut more carefully with facets meeting fairly well, while the pavilions have extra facets, uneven rows, poor meeting of facets, and off-centre culets.

 Gems by jamb-peg are, as mentioned above, assumed to be a cruder type of cutting and assumptions are that they are poorly executed and less accurate.
 That is not always the case.
-In fact, the faceting arrangements that evolved through this method enhance and spread out the color very consistently (remember that uniformity of color is very important).
+In fact, the faceting arrangements that evolved through this method enhance and spread out the colour very consistently (remember that uniformity of colour is very important).
 There are cutting firms that excel at carefully placing facets in those old style arrangements by both the jamb-peg method and using modern faceting machines.

 Commercial Cut Gems

 “Commercial cut” includes many native cutting styles (facet arrangements), but the cutting quality is better (see Fig. 2-17).
 In particular the outlines are even and symmetrical, and there is much better facet symmetry.
 For this article, commercial refers only to a general quality of cutting, not to a general quality of the gem material.
-In cutting centers that used to be known for native-cut gems, a “master” may still preform the gem using the old cutting style standards, but then modern methods finish the gem.
+In cutting centres that used to be known for native-cut gems, a “master” may still preform the gem using the old cutting style standards, but then modern methods finish the gem.
 Obviously there is a range of quality for both native cut and commercial cut goods, and the border between the two is often unclear.

 Designer Cut Gems